-This Pumpkin Snack Cake takes the flavours of pumpkin and spices and turned them into a quick-to-make snack cake.
-This cake is sure to satisfy your craving for pumpkin and pumpkin spice anything.
+Pumpkin Snack Cake takes the flavours of pumpkin and spices and turns them into a delightful cake to celebrate the pumpkin season.
+This is a cake that is sure to satisfy your craving for pumpkin and pumpkin spice.
+It’s all about that warm, spiced aroma filling your kitchen and the first bite that screams autumn comfort.

 Fall Means Pumpkin Spice Everything